 - VST Resources There are a lot of really good sites out there telling about great free VST plugins.
 If you really want to find them all, try Google.
 But the three sites I use most are KVR, Vst4Free, and Bedroom Producer’s Blog.
 BPB narrows down many plugins to his favorites.
 And I usually agree with his point of view.
 He’s also open to new suggestions.
 So it’s a “must visit” site.

-- Songza There are lots of services out there.
+Songza There are lots of services out there.
 This one is my favorite.
-I like it so much, I made several playlists for all to enjoy! (shameless plug) ;-)
+I like it so much, I made several playlists for all to enjoy! (shameless plug) 😉Dead… and the company didn’t arrange with Google Play to migrate my many playlists.
+Total bummer.
+I worked hard on those.
+Gone.

 iTunes You don’t have to purchase media with this software. iTunes comes with fantastic, free streaming radio and a 10-band equalizer and preamp with great presets.
 Travel the world through talk and music!